traysir/GetThere/README.md

-# Media Recommendation and Analytics Platform | Getthere
+# Media Recommendation and Analytics Tool | Getthere

 ## Overview

-This project is a **Media Recommendation and Analytics Platform** that offers personalized media suggestions and insights across various categories, including games, movies, sports events, and travel destinations.
-Built using Django and Django REST Framework, this platform enables users to browse media, rate items, and receive recommendations based on their preferences.
+This project is a **Media Recommendation and Analytics Tool** that offers personalized media suggestions and insights across various categories, including games, movies, sports events, and travel destinations.
+Built using Django and Django REST Framework, this tool enables users to browse media, rate items, and receive recommendations based on their preferences.

 ## Features